 We deal with all elements of communication, from basic human psychology to the latest digital platforms.
 But in the end, it's still about sharing stories in an ethical, transparent manner that changes people's perspectives and sometimes even their lives.
 And perhaps more importantly, it's about creating conversations that can profoundly impact organizations and their stakeholders.

-We believe public relations is crucial to every sector of the economy and every facet of public life.
-We further believe public relations has the power to mobilize social movements, spur social action and create significant social change.
-We strive to create and sustain a learning environment that upholds these beliefs and values.
+Public relations is crucial to every sector of the economy and every facet of public life.
+It has the power to mobilize social movements, spur social action and create significant social change.
+Kent State strives to create and sustain a learning environment that upholds these beliefs and values.

 Kent State's public relations program is one of fewer than 40 programs in the world with Certification in Education for Public Relations (CEPR).
 The Public Relations Society of America (PRSA), the world’s largest and foremost organization of public relations professionals, officially granted the certification in October 2016.